niker/mc-bedrock-chatlog/README.md

 # Minecraft Bedrock Chat Logger

-NodeJs project that connect to a Minecraft Bedrock server as a local headless player to monitor and log chat and player events.
+NodeJs project that connects to a Minecraft Bedrock server as a local headless player to monitor and log chat and player events.